w3f/polkadot-wiki/docs/learn-account-restore.md

 button.
 This will download the `.json` file which contains the data to be used in account restoration.

 There we go!
-Now you've successfully backed up your existing account with its mnemonic seed.
+Now you've successfully restored and backed up your account using its mnemonic seed.

 ## Parity Signer